mohamedeid321/SmartHome-FreeRTOS-ATmega2560/README.md

 A layered, RTOS-based embedded firmware for a smart home controller, built from scratch on the ATmega2560.
 The project demonstrates clean firmware architecture (MCAL → HAL → APP → RTOS), a hierarchical state machine, and the full set of FreeRTOS synchronization primitives — tasks, queues, mutexes, and semaphores.

-> Simulated on Proteus.
-Written in Microchip Studio (AVR-GCC).
+> Built and tested on Proteus with Microchip Studio (AVR-GCC).

 ---